 Community climate action

 This is a critical decade for responding to the climate and biodiversity crisis, and shaping a better future for Reefs and communities.
-Mobilising community action can deliver outcomes at a local scale and contribute to empowering a broader movement to reduce emissions, mitigate impact and build resilience in the face of a changing climate.
+Community action can deliver outcomes at a local scale and contribute to empowering a broader movement to reduce emissions, mitigate impact and build resilience in the face of a changing climate.

 #Together, our actions count